Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 **Note:** Don't forget to log into the VM using a domain account.
 I.e. username@domain

 ## Deployment
-You can deploy the environment in one of two ways:
+You can deploy the VM in one of two ways:

 + Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
 + Execute the "Test-Apps_vm.ps1" powershell script in the 'Resources folder from any computer